pciapcib/cClock/README.md

 1. A object to custom cClock including available options which are listed below.
 A null object means default options.

-2. cClock's class name, should be String.
+2. cClock's data-cClock attribute, should be String.

 3. Optional, a object to make the cClock at including time.
 Also can be `true` to make it at default time which is 10 : 08 : 30.